ubaldot/vim-manim/README.md

 Type `:ManimCheck` to perform a check on your `manim` installation.

 The rendering output is stored in the quickfix list.
 Type `:copen` and `:cclose` to open/close the quickfix list.
-See `:h quickfix` for more info.
+See `:h quickfix.txt` for more info.

 Two events `ManimPre` and `ManimPost` are also provided.
 The former triggers actions before the actual `manim` program is executed, whereas the latter just